 Human Factors in Energy Distribution

-GAT HF training delivers a set of safety skills that include teamwork, situation awareness, decision making, communication and workload management.
-HF training recognizes that human error is inevitable and that the team is the greatest asset to achieving safety and high reliability in complex and hazardous work environments.
+Human factors training has developed considerably since its introduction and has become more operationally orientated.
+The principle that human error is ubiquitous and inevitable is widely accepted, as is the understanding that people help to create safety.
+The development and training of effective threat and error management strategies now forms the core of HF training programmes.
+GAT HF training delivers a set of safety skills that include situation awareness, decision making, communication and workload management.
+HF training recognizes that human error is inevitable, and that people are the greatest asset to achieving safety and high reliability in complex and hazardous work environments.
 It considers the human causes of error and delivers a proactive approach to avoid, trap and mitigate errors.

-Human Factors training recognises that human error is inevitable and develops a proactive approach to error management that can benefit organisations in a number of ways:
+Human Factors training recognises that human error is inevitable, and that people are the greatest asset in creating safety.
+It develops a proactive approach to error management that can benefit organisations through:

 - Adopting a non-punitive approach to error management